 However, international ATMs in Japan do usually carry a chunky fee.
 Make sure you’re getting out fat stacks at once to save on fees and then make sure you’re hiding your money well when travelling.
 Even Japan has some buttwipes.

-Japan can be a very expensive country, luckily though if you follow the classical budget travel tips below you can backpack Japan on the cheap…
+Japan can be a very expensive country, luckily though if you follow the Japan travel tips below you can backpack Japan on the cheap…

-- Cook your own food: I took a small gas cooker with me to Japan and cooked a lot of my own meals whilst hitching and camping, I saved a fortune.
-Check out this post for a breakdown of the best backpacking stoves.
+• Cook your own food: I took a travel gas cooker with me to Japan and cooked a lot of my own meals whilst hitching and camping, I saved a fortune.

 Best Time to Travel to Japan

-Japan is best visited between March to May and September to November.
+The best time to visit Japan is between March to May and September to November.
 If you want to catch the famous cherry blossom season (and, yes, you do) your best bet is to go backpacking in Japan between March and May.

 What to Pack for Japan